ethereumjs/ethereumjs-monorepo/README.md

 #### `yarn run lint:fix`

 Fixes code style according to the rules.
-Differently from `npm run lint`, this command actually writes to files.
+Differently from `yarn run lint`, this command actually writes to files.

 #### `yarn run test`